Roasting Strategies with BT/IT Profiles: What You Need to Know

 Expert insights on BT/IT profiles

-To kickstart your journey with creating your own BT/IT profiles, we asked some of our early adopters to share what they’ve learned over the last few months of roasting with the new profile type.
+To kickstart your journey with creating your own BT/IT profiles, we asked some of our early adopters to share what they learned roasting with this profile type.

-Christopher Feran is a roasting consultant and green coffee buyer, based in Cleveland, Ohio, where he is busy establishing a new roastery called Aviary.
-He was one of the first to embrace the new profile type, and the BT/IT profiles that he has created have rapidly spread throughout the ROEST community.
+Christopher Feran is a roasting consultant and green coffee buyer, based in Cleveland, Ohio, where he runs a roastery called Aviary.
+He was among the first to embrace the new profile type, and the BT/IT profiles that he has created spread rapidly throughout the ROEST community.

-The BT/IT profile enables your ROEST to automatically adjust the heat input based not on the roast time, but instead based on how far the beans have progressed in their roast.
+The BT/IT profile enables your ROEST sample roaster to automatically adjust the heat input based not on the roast time, but instead based on how far the beans have progressed in their roast.

 This is similar to how an expert roaster traditionally controls the profile — by watching the bean temperature closely, and turning down the heat as the beans get closer and closer to the target temperature.